metapolator/metapolator/specimen,-and-glyph-interaction.md

 **Kerning** is the glyph-pair optimisation of the shape compensation.

 Since wholesale changes of spacing imply changing the general spacing of the font, and not the shape compensation, the kerning can be left untouched for these.

+**note**: kerning _will_ need updating for a whole catalog of design changes to masters, and are to be interpolated for instances.

 #### editing kerning
 **note**: the kerning editor is designed for _updating_ kerning, not for defining kerning from scratch. it is however an _educated_ kerning editor.